FateMeetsLuck/dmildew/README.md

 ## Current Goals

 * Refactor code to easily implement all math assignment operators (such as `*=`).
+This will be done once tree walking is removed.
 * Possibly support importing other scripts from a script.
 However, most host applications would probably prefer to do this with XML and their own solution.
 * Implement ES6 destructuring declaration and assignments of arrays and objects into variables.
-* Implement lambda functions.
 * Implement a regular expression library.
 Regex literals will probably never be supported.
 * Bind native classes and functions with one line of code with mixins and template metaprogramming.
 Or write software that will analyze D source files and generate bindings.
 * Write a more complete and robust standard library for the scripting language.
 * Allow unicode support for source code text.
 * Implement yield keyword and Generators.
-Yield may not become an expression.
+Yield may or may not become an expression.